 .../collections/highways/metadata - returns the information about the features in the collection 'highways'

-Note that it doesn’t matter if you use singular or plural for your nouns to build the paths, but use a consistent pattern throughout your API!
+Note that it does not matter if singular or plural is used for nouns to build the paths, but use a consistent pattern throughout the API!

 6.3.5.
 Principle #5 – Use HTTP Methods consistent with RFC 2616

-Include in your API design the use of all HTTP methods that operate on resources: GET, POST, PUT, DELETE
+Include in the API design the use of all HTTP methods that operate on resources: GET, POST, PUT, DELETE.

 Define the semantics carefully when a method is invoked on a particular URI addressing a resource.
-E.g.
+For example: